Hi my friend. I'm Jen.

 It was through really taking care of myself on the inside, that my mission into self-care was born.

 With a huge leap of faith, I left a career I liked for a career I loved.
 In 2014, I became a Certified Professional Life Coach with the International Coach Federation approved Life Coach Institute of Orange County.
-Since launching my coaching practice, I now have the joy of walking alongside women (virtually!) as they create the kind of lives they envision for themselves.
+Since launching my coaching practice, I now have the joy of walking alongside women (in-person and virtually!) as they create the kind of lives they envision for themselves.

 Thank you for being here.
 I welcome you to hang with me over on the podcast, or visit my other online home, Instagram.
 And while you are here, I also invite you to become part of my First + Foremost community, where you get weekly nudges, inspiration and motivation to take the very best care of you too.